-Project to change the lighting system in the bathrooms: The Company changed the lighting system to a motion sensor system which will detect movement within the specified range.
+Project to change the lighting system in the bathrooms:

+The Company changed the lighting system to a motion sensor system which will detect movement within the specified range.
 As a result, the lights are turned on or off automatically.
 The light will turn on when moving into the range of the machine and the lights will turn off when moving out of the range.
 Such system helps solve the problem of turning on and off the lights and help the Company save energy.

-of the Company in environmental management, the Company started using alternative energy from solar cell system.
+Solar Cell for Solar Energy Project: With the commitment of the Company in environmental management, the Company started using alternative energy from solar cell system.
 The Company pays attention to alternative energy for energy saving and for reducing air pollution.
 It is expected that the energy from the installation of solar cell systems will be used to replace up to 20% of normal amount of energy usage.
 This is supported by the fact that most of the Company's normal activities are in the daytime, consistent with the properties of the solar cell system.